-The ColourPop Sweet Talk palette is possibly one of the prettiest Spring palettes that I’ve seen come out.
-The first time I saw it online I wasn’t entirely sold, but the more I looked at it the more appealing it was to me.
+The ColourPop Sweet Talk palette is possibly one of the prettiest Spring palettes that I’ve seen in 2019.
+The first time I saw it online I wasn’t entirely sold, but the more I looked at it the more appealing the Sweet Talk Palette Looked.
 After this freezing cold Canadian winter I’m really in the mood for some soft floral living coral shades.
 The Sweet Talk Palette contains two brand new pressed glitter shades which is something that ColourPop has never done before, AND it contains a super shock shadow in palette form.
 When I found out about the brand new formulas I just had to try them!

 ColourPop Sweet Talk Palette Review